Greenwich (town), New York: Demographics

-As of the census of 2000, there were 4,896 people, 1,927 households, and 1,358 families residing in the town.
-The population density was 111.3 people per square mile (43.0/km2).
-There were 2,101 housing units at an average density of 47.7 per square mile (18.4/km2).
-The racial makeup of the town was 97.81% White, 0.31% Black or African American, 0.06% Native American, 0.82% Asian, 0.04% Pacific Islander, 0.18% from other races, and 0.78% from two or more races.
-Hispanic or Latino of any race were 0.65% of the population.
+As of the 2020 census, there were an estimated 4,868 people and 2,262 households residing in the town.
+The racial makeup of the town was 92.89% White, 0.39% Black or African American, 0.16% Native American, 0.63% Asian, 0.1% Pacific Islander, 0.70% from other races, and 5.12% from two or more races.
+Hispanic or Latino of any race were 1.91% of the population.

-There were 1,927 households, out of which 33.0% had children under the age of 18 living with them, 56.5% were married couples living together, 9.1% had a female householder with no husband present, and 29.5% were non-families.
-24.1% of all households were made up of individuals, and 12.0% had someone living alone who was 65 years of age or older.
-The average household size was 2.54 and the average family size was 3.01.

-In the town, the population was spread out, with 25.9% under the age of 18, 6.9% from 18 to 24, 27.7% from 25 to 44, 24.5% from 45 to 64, and 15.0% who were 65 years of age or older.
-The median age was 39 years.
-For every 100 females, there were 93.0 males.
-For every 100 females age 18 and over, there were 88.4 males.
+The median age in Greenwich at the time of the 2020 census was 45.8 with 17.2% of the population under the age of 18 and 10.3% over the age of 65.

-The median income for a household in the town was $39,138, and the median income for a family was $47,260.
-Males had a median income of $34,964 versus $26,629 for females.
-The per capita income for the town was $19,913.
-About 5.8% of families and 8.4% of the population were below the poverty line, including 7.5% of those under age 18 and 11.7% of those age 65 or over.
+The median household income in the town was $74,000.
+Married-couple families had a median household income of $104,375 while median family household income was $95,075 and median non-family household income was $59,293.
+About families 4.3% of the population were below the poverty line, including 1.8% of those under age 18 and 7.6% of those age 65 or over.

 Education

 A majority of Greenwich falls within the Greenwich Central School District.
 The district has three school buildings on 108 acre of land.
 It serves around 1,300 students and employs 99 administrators and teachers.
 It was established in 1945 as a consolidation of rural school districts with the union free school district in Greenwich village.
 Small areas of Greenwich fall within the Schuylerville, Argyle, and Salem Central school districts.

-The school district is currently ranked #1,521 in the country according to U.S. News & World Report in 2014 earning a Silver medal award.
+The school district is currently ranked #1,756 in the country according to U.S. News & World Report in 2014 earning a Silver medal award.

 The school district is currently ranked #10 in the Capital District according to the Capital District Business Review.

 The Adirondack School of Northeastern New York provides private secondary education for grades 7 through 12.